 So where does the responsibility lie?
 Traditionally, this level of visibility would not have reached the board.
-More space might’ve been made within a warehouse to service value-add, but with profit margins potentially being eroded by service differentiation, the Chief Finance Officer (CFO) and board can no longer avoid recognising the cost impact of these initiatives.
+More space might’ve been made within a warehouse to service value-add, but with profit margins potentially being eroded by service differentiation, Supply Chain leaders can no longer avoid recognising the cost impact of these initiatives.

 Many organisations are piling in a wide array of customer service, value-add options—for example, ‘can you add a bow’, ‘add the leaflet’ or ‘build personalised product configuration’—and it’s very easy for businesses to say yes without truly understanding the cost implications.